howaboutwe/sass-style-guide/README.md

 ## Classes

 * snake_case everything!
 Not **CamelCase**.
 Not **lowerCameCase**.
 Not **wHat_EVerThis_is**.
 Just snake_case.
-* Move away from using alignment and markup based classes.
+* Don't use alignment and markup based classes.
   * ex: ``.right{ float: right }``
 * Tend towards verbose class names
 * Better to style on class than element or id
-*

 ## Variables